BazilBF/Foxtrot-MuzicBox/README.md

 Game loop example: https://www.youtube.com/watch?v=6AOiqpeGaCM Video explanation:
-- Game: get list of all json music level files in appropriate folder in Streaming Assets and displays them in main menu.
+- Game: gets list of all json music level files in appropriate folder in Streaming Assets and displays them in main menu.
 Each music level has a certain goal to destroy enemy (implemented) or play through track (TBD).
 - Player: can choose level, see its current stats, choose difficulty level.
 On difficulty level depends how far can see player, how beat puck are swpanes (for example at easy level only on one lane beat puck can be spawned), what beat pucks are spawned and their spawn chances).
 - Player: Starts the level
 - Game: from JSON file gets music structure and all music parts and instrumens.
 From begining is loaded intro part of music level and elso prepared next part, which is seen by player as in the background, while playing.